 - To allow wood panels to turn grey / silver, use a clear wood oil that doesn’t contain UV filters

 - To stain fence panels treat with a coloured wood preservative then a clear wood oil

-- Alternatively, use a coloured wood oil or decking oil
+- Alternatively, use a clear fence preserver then a coloured wood oil or decking oil

 Choosing an opaque or translucent fence finish